 07 of 07

-When space is limited, each and ever square foot counts.
+When space is limited, each and every square foot counts.
 Want to make the most of what little square footage you have available?
 Make it count twice by replacing the bed with a fold-down.